Tips: How to choose the cut of your jeans?

 • and the lower part, everything below the knee.

-Next, keep in mind that there are no exact rules regarding the names of the cuts.
-American and Japanese jeans are generally less close-fitting than European ones .
+Next, keep in mind that there are no exact rules regarding the names of cuts.
+American and Japanese jeans are generally less close to the body than European ones .
 And even within one of these two large groups, there are exceptions...

-Momotaro has slimmer cuts than its Japanese counterparts, especially for export, for example.
+Momotaro has more fitted cuts than its Japanese counterparts especially for export, for example.

-If our national Nicolò is looking for jeans that highlight his rather short and muscular legs, he will be able to try the most fitted cut from a brand like Momotaro or Oni.
-On the other hand, if he ever manages to slip into a Petit New Standard from APC, he will probably have to call the firefighters to get him out, or he will have to choose his jeans one or two sizes larger, even if it means floating a little at the belt.
+If our national Nicolò is looking for jeans that show off his rather short and muscular legs, he can try the most fitted cut from a brand like Momotaro or Oni.
+On the other hand, if he ever manages to slip into a Petit New Standard from APC, he will probably have to call the fire brigade to get him out, or he will have to choose his jeans one or two sizes larger, even if it means hanging a little at the waist.

-This is why it is always good to remember to take a look at the size guides, because the morphology of the model posing in the eshop photos can easily be misleading.
+This is why it is always good to remember to take a look at the size guides, because the morphology of the model posing in the photos of the eshop can easily be misleading.

 That said, a few names come up often, and we'll see what they generally correspond to.